juuliadidenko/python-project-lvl1/README.md

 ## Brain Games
 ### A CLI utility with a bunch of simple arithmetic games
+General rules: there are 5 rounds, each time a player is presented with a problem.
+If the answer is incorrect, game is over.

+Examples:

+* **brain-even**: player should check if the given number is even or odd
 <a href="https://asciinema.org/a/2iIUP90pOcBQ2Jdex8Z500eoS" target="_blank"><img src="https://asciinema.org/a/2iIUP90pOcBQ2Jdex8Z500eoS.svg" /></a>

+* **brain-calc**: player should solve a basic calculation problem
 <a href="https://asciinema.org/a/501218" target="_blank"><img src="https://asciinema.org/a/501218.svg" /></a>

 ### Hexlet tests and linter status: